 Tuition and Fees: Average charges for basic instructional costs and mandatory fees.
 Actual fees paid may vary based on the number of credits carried each semester.
-Room and Board: An average amount for housing and food charges for students living on or off campus.
-Books and Supplies: A standard allowance for required books and supplies.
+Food and Housing: An average amount for housing and food charges for students living on or off campus.
+Books, course materials, supplies, and equipment: A standard allowance for required books and supplies.
 Transportation and Personal Expenses: A modest allowance for non-local transportation, (such as a trip from campus to home), entertainment, medical, laundry, toiletries, clothing, etc. If attendance is less than or greater than nine months, or if enrollment is less than 12 credit hours per semester, budget components will be prorated accordingly.
 Please remember, financial aid often cannot meet all of your costs while attending college, so it is very important for you to manage your financial resources wisely.